dcunited001/dcunited001.github.io/_drafts/speed-of-thought-2-social-physics.md

 physical components are incomputable, but computational social science is harnessing these ideas today. (cite study)

-The speed of information is j

-- The speed of information is just one quantifiable social metric whose (momentary scale) led to a profound effect on human history.
-  - (succinctly describe other metrics at a high level, that were easily observable by people throughout history, whose trends could be anticipated)
-  - distribution of information
-  - spectrum of available information
-  - spectrum of modes of communication
-  - value of information

 ### (Overview)

 Information has a life of its own and nowhere does this become more